freerouting/freerouting/README.md

 ### Getting started

-If you use [KiCad](#additional-steps-for-users-of-kicad), [Autodesk EAGLE](#additional-steps-for-users-of-autodesk-eagle), [Target3001!](#additional-steps-for-users-of-target-3001) or [pcb-rnd](#additional-steps-for-users-of-pcb-rnd), click on them here for their integrations, otherwise you can run Freerouting as a standalone application:
+You can run Freerouting as a standalone application.

 1) After launching freerouting.jar, a window appears prompting you to select your exported .DSN design file.
 ![image](https://user-images.githubusercontent.com/910321/167868226-f046da72-357d-44f6-ba0d-ee27d34725c1.png)